 Yes, you need to draw up a Franchise Manual.

-On a practical day-to-day basis, the Franchise Manual is just as important as the Franchise Agreement.
+On a practical day-to-day basis, the Franchise Manual is just as crucial as the Franchise Agreement.
 The manual should set out how the franchised business should look and run in every respect, and you should monitor this closely.
 If your franchisees stray too far from the design and operational blueprint, it jeopardises the success and control of the whole network.

-How to select the first Franchisees?
+How to select the first franchisees?

 Get legal assistance from LawBite